bentoml/BentoML/docs/source/guides/monitoring.rst

     » helm search repo kube-prometheus

-Once located the version of our stack (v16.7.0), inspect the chart to modify the settings:
+Once located the version, inspect the chart to modify the settings:

 .. code-block:: bash